 HACS202 is required for any student entering the ACES Minor who was not part of the ACES LLP.
 This is a project-based course where students participate in group-based research using honeypots.
 This course must be taken in the student’s first fall semester in the minor.

 The ACES Minor also requires students to complete a program exit survey.

 Different seminar courses (408’s) have different expectations of previous experience.
-You can meet with ACES leadership to discuss the course requirements if you are unsure if your background is a match for that course, but ultimate selection of the course resides with the student.
+If you are unsure if your background is a match with the course, we recommend you make an appointment with ACES leadership to discuss requirements.